alikashi543211/LaravelAdministration/README.md

 5. **Access the Admin Panel:**

    Open your web browser and visit __`http://127.0.0.1:8000/admin`__.
 This is where you can manage your sellers with CRUD operations.

+6. **Congratulations!**

+   You are now able to perform CRUD operations on the __`Seller`__ model without the need for extensive coding.

+   This guide empowers you to efficiently manage your sellers in your Laravel application.